Tim Anderson Preview, Player Props: White Sox vs. Diamondbacks

-The Chicago White Sox, including Tim Anderson (.350 on-base percentage in past 10 games, 60 points above season-long percentage), battle starting pitcher Brandon Pfaadt and the Arizona Diamondbacks at Guaranteed Rate Field, Wednesday at 2:10 PM ET.
+Tim Anderson -- with a slugging percentage of .359 in his past 10 games, including one extra-base hit -- will be in action for the Chicago White Sox against the Arizona Diamondbacks, with Bryce Jarvis on the mound, on September 28 at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Diamondbacks.
+In his last game he had a one-hit performance (1-for-4) against the Diamondbacks.

 Sportsbook Promo Codes